mahmoudnafifi/SIIE/README.md

 The original experiments were done using Matlab 2018b.
-The provided code for Matlab 2019b or higher gives almost the same results.
+In some higher Matlab versions, models designed in Matlab 2018b do not work.
+For this reason, we provide Matlab 2019b or higher which may give higher errors than the Matlab 2018b models.

+### UPDATE
+**We highly recommend to first try out the models for Matlab 2018b, if you face a compatibility error, then try out the 'Matlab 2019b or higher' option.**

 ### Quick start

 #### Matlab [![View Sensor-Independent Illuminant Estimation Using Deep Learning on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/72829-sensor-independent-illuminant-estimation-using-deep-learning)
 Run `install_.m`, then run `demo.m` to test our trained models.
 In `demo.m`, you should select the version of Matlab by changing the value of `Matlab_ver`.
 The supported versions are: Matlab 2018b, Matlab 2019a, or higher.
+It is highly recommended to set `Matlab_ver` to Matlab 2018b (even if you use higher version).
+If you got compatability error, then try out with `Matlab_ver = 'Matlab 2019b'`.

 You can change the `model_name` and `image_name` variables to choose between our trained models and to change input image filename, respectively.
 You can test any of our trained models located in `models` directory.
 Each model was trained using different camera sensors, as discussed in our [paper](http://cvil.eecs.yorku.ca/projects/public_html/siie/files/0105.pdf).
 Each model is named based on the validation set used during the training (for example, the model `trained_model_wo_CUBE+_CanonEOS550D.mat` was trained using all raw-RGB linear images from <a href="https://cvil.eecs.yorku.ca/projects/public_html/illuminant/illuminant.html">NUS</a> and <a href="https://www.cs.sfu.ca/~colour/data/shi_gehler/">Gehler-Shi</a> datasets without including any example from the `CanonEOS550D` camera in <a href="https://ipg.fer.hr/ipg/resources/color_constancy">Cube/Cube+</a> datasets).